nextcloud/documentation/admin_manual/installation/installation_wizard.rst

 Setting Strong Directory Permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For hardened security we highly recommend setting the permissions on your
+For hardened security we recommend setting the permissions on your ownCloud
-ownCloud directory as strictly as possible.
-These commands should be executed
+directory as strictly as possible.
+This should be done immediately after the
-immediately after the initial installation.
-Your HTTP user must own at least the
+initial installation.
+Your HTTP user must own the ``config/``, ``data/`` and
-``config/``, ``data/`` and ``apps/`` directories in your ownCloud directory so
+``apps/`` directories in your ownCloud directory so that you can configure
-that you can configure ownCloud, create, modify and delete your data files, and
+ownCloud, create, modify and delete your data files, and install apps via the
-install apps via the ownCloud Web interface.
+ownCloud Web interface.

 You can find your HTTP user in your HTTP server configuration files.
 Or you can
 create a PHP page to find it for you.
 To do this, create a plain text file with